 The Darkness Duet C2 is a two person manifestation of the The Darkness C1.
 It is positioned as a British alternative to the Wenonah ICF C2, which has pretty much been the only show in town up until now.

-It is developed, designed and manufactured in Great Britain from Carbon fibre, making it very strong, light and incredibly good looking.
+It is developed, designed and manufactured in Great Britain from Carbon fibre and Kevlar, making it very strong, light and incredibly good looking.
 The slim hull design delivers exceptional speed and a zero rocker along the keel line enables outstanding directional stability in a straight line.

 The Darkness Duet offers kayakers a transition boat to the dark side which does not compromise on speed, but without the complications of a rudder or enclosed cockpits.

 For canoeists who have paddled touring or wilderness vessels, here is an opportunity to stay with a single blade but move to a faster boat.

 The boat was designed with the Devizes to Westminsiter International canoe race in mind.
 It was race tested in 2016 and finished in 21 hours 20 minutes in twelve place out of 140 boats.